-NB It is not education staff’s role to seek disclosures; their role is to observe that something may be wrong, ask about it, listen, be available and make time to talk.
+NB It is not education staff’s role to seek disclosures.
+Their role is to observe that something may be wrong, ask about it, listen, be available and try to make time to talk.

 You must not deal with this yourself.
-Clear indications or a disclosure of abuse must be reported to Children’s Social Care without delay, by the Head Teacher/Principal or the Designated Safeguarding Lead.
+Clear indications or disclosure of abuse must be reported to children’s social care without delay, by the Head Teacher / Principal or the Designated Safeguarding Lead.

 Inappropriate behaviour by staff/volunteers could take the following forms:

-For example: intimidation; belittling; scapegoating; sarcasm;, lack of respect for children’s rights; excessive and/or aggressive shouting; and attitudes that discriminate on the grounds of race, gender, disability or sexuality.
+For example, intimidation, belittling, scapegoating, sarcasm, lack of respect for children’s rights, and attitudes that discriminate on the grounds of race, gender, disability or sexuality.
+Excessive or aggressive shouting

-For example: sexualised behaviour towards peers; sexual harassment; sexual communication including via social networking, email, text; grooming behavior; and sexual assault and rape.
+For example, sexualised behaviour towards peers, sexual harassment, sexual communication including via social networking, email, text, grooming behavior, sexual assault and rape.

-Some behaviours which may take place outside of the workplace could present a transferable risk in an employee’s professional role working with or in the vicinity of children.
+Behaviours that may take place outside of the workplace that present a transferable risk in their professional role with children.
 For example, alleged perpetrator of domestic abuse, offences demonstrating a sexual interest in children, abuse or neglect of their own children or behaviours that are incompatible with a professional role working with children.

-If a child makes an allegation or raises a concern about a member of staff, governor, visitor or volunteer the Head Teacher/Principal should be informed immediately.
-If the allegation or concern falls within the following criteria, the LADO will be contacted at the earliest possibly opportunity and within 1 working day:
+If a child makes an allegation or raises a concern about a member of staff, governor, visitor or volunteer the Head Teacher should be informed immediately.
+If the allegation or concern fall within the following criteria the LADO will be contacted at the earliest possibly opportunity and within 1 working day.